SomeCodecat/simple-subsonic-rest-api/README.md

 - Docker and Docker Compose installed on your server.
 - A running Subsonic-compatible server (e.g., Navidrome).
-- (Optional) A dedicated, non-admin user created in your Subsonic server specifically for this proxy, with a long, secure password.
+- A dedicated, non-admin user created in your Subsonic server specifically for this proxy, with a long, secure password.

 ### Instructions